samsmithyeah/journey-visualiser-mobile/README.md

 2. Look for the "Debug mode" button (bottom-right corner)
 3. Tap to open the debug controls

-### Testing on Physical Device
+### Testing on physical device

-For best results, test location tracking on a physical device rather than a simulator:
+For best results, test location tracking on a physical device rather than a simulator.

-- iOS: Use Expo Go from the App Store
-- Android: Use Expo Go from the Play Store
+This app uses custom native code (expo-location) and requires a custom development build.
+Follow these steps:

+1. **For iOS**: Build and install the development build on your device using `npx expo run:ios --device`
+2. **For Android**: Build and install the development build on your device using `npx expo run:android --device`

+Note: This app cannot run in the standard Expo Go client due to custom native configurations.

 ## Building for Production